ktutnik/kamboja/README.md

 }
 ```

-> Important note when using ApiController
+> Important note when using callback style libraries
 >> Event if you are free to return value or promise, don't be confused
->> if using callback style function.
+>> if using callback style libraries.

 If using callback style inside controller we need to
 return promise manually